Articles

 How SNRIs work

-SNRIs block the reabsorption (reuptake) of the neurotransmitters serotonin (ser-o-TOE-nin) and norepinephrine (nor-ep-ih-NEF-rin) in the brain.
+SNRIs block the reabsorption, also called reuptake, of the neurotransmitters serotonin (ser-o-TOE-nin) and norepinephrine (nor-ep-ih-NEF-rin) in the brain.
+Blocking reabsorption makes more of these chemicals available to help ease depression symptoms.